Whiteknight/ParserObjects/docs/v6/parsers_core.md

 var parser = Empty().Transform(_ => "abcd");
 ```

-**Note:** The `Produce` parser has access to the input stream and can consume input or perform other operations on the input stream or the parse state.
-While it is strongly preferred that you treat the `Produce` parser callback as a read-only, side-effect-free operation, you have the power to do anything you want in the callback you provide.
-Keep in mind that side-effects you create in your callback will not be automatically undone if subsequent parsers `.Reset()` or `.Rewind()` the input sequence, or if the parent parser fails, etc. Be careful not to create problems for yourself here, and try to take the most simple approach.
+**Note:** The `Produce` parser has access to the `IParseState<TInput>` and can therefore do many things which may have side-effects including modifying the input stream or modifying contextual data, etc. While it is *strongly preferred* that you treat the `Produce` parser callback as a read-only, side-effect-free operation, you have the power to do anything you want in the callback you provide.
+Keep in mind that side-effects you create in your callback will not be automatically undone if the parse fails in subsequent parsers.
+Be careful not to create problems for yourself here, and try to take the most simple approach towards any problem you are facing.

 ### Rule Parser